Section 85 Rollover

 Sole Proprietorship to Incorporation

 If an individual were to incorporate a business this would typically mean setting up a corporation and selling the assets to the corporation at fair market value which would result in taxes payable for the individual.
 However, to avoid this situation, an individual can transfer the assets of the business to a newly setup corporation through Section 85.
+It has to be done through Section 85 joint election which is filed at the time of the transfer by the transferor and the transferee.

 Going back to deferred taxes, taxes are not paid when assets are transferred to the corporation, taxes will become payable when the corporation sells the assets.
+Therefore, there are no immediate taxes payable.

 If you want to transfer your business to the next generation, you could setup a holding company and issue shares in the holding company to yourself and anyone else you choose (successor).